You checked your tracking and it says “tendered for delivery.” Your package still hasn’t shown up. So what’s actually happening here?

 Warehouse employees select the ordered goods and start the packing process.

-This is a crucial step as it avoids packaging waste and allows the item to be transported safely.
+This is a crucial step, as it avoids packaging waste and allows the item to be transported safely.

 Select shipping carrier:

 Once the packages are in the hands of the selected carrier, they will be shipped to the next destination using the appropriate mode of transport.
+For efficient management of these shipments, carriers utilize advanced logistics solutions such as a delivery routing app.

 Express shipments to more distant destinations are often sent by air freight.